 Audits of States, Local Governments, and Non-Profit Organizations

 The annual submission of audit reports to VDSS enables the department to assure compliance with the Single Audit Act of 1984 and its amendments of 1996, and the Uniform Guidance requirements in the Code of Federal Regulations Part 200.
 It also allows VDSS to determine whether corrective action plans adequately address exceptions cited in auditor reports.
-Completed local government single audit reports should be emailed/sent directly to the VDSS Division of Finance – Local Review Team, to allow for a timely review.
+Completed local government single audit reports should be emailed/sent directly to the VDSS Division of Finance – Local Review Team and single audit reports for non-profits should be emailed/sent to the contract manager to allow for a timely review.

 The Office of Management and Budget’s (OMB) regulations in 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, or the Uniform Guidance, supersedes and streamlines requirements from the prior OMB Circulars.
-Under current Uniform Guidance, applicable for (FY2025) local audits, the threshold for completion of local government Single Audit Reports is $750,000 total federal expenditures expended in the fiscal year total federal expenditures expended in the fiscal year.
+Under current Uniform Guidance, applicable for fiscal year July 1, 2024, through June 30, 2025 (FY2025) local audits, the threshold for completion of local government Single Audit Reports is $750,000 total federal expenditures expended in the fiscal year.
+Note: The 2024 Uniform Guidance revisions (subpart F §200.501) increased the Single Audit threshold to$1,000,000 in total federal expenditures expended in the fiscal year effective for fiscal years starting on or after October 1, 2024, which will be effective for fiscal year July 1, 2025, through June 30, 2026, (FY2026) local government audits.

 Benefit Programs